lucinezhang/Deep-Slope-Estimation/README.md

 ```
 python vis.py --file 'PATH TO .npz FILE'
 ```
-We've also provided res_15.npz which is the prediction results after pruning 90% parameters.
+We've also provided res_0.npz and res_90.npz which is the prediction results before and after pruning 90% parameters.

+ps: For the mentioned rms angle error, we refer to the error on the test.h5 full scene sample instead of the whole test set, beacause the ground truth (geometric method labeled) might not be correct.